performancecopilot/pcp/docs/pcp-programmers-guide.rst

    earlier versions of this header structure (and PMDA library) function correctly with the latest version of the PMDA library.

-pmdaExt structureAdditional PMDA information must be specified in a ``pmdaExt`` structure:
+Additional PMDA information must be specified in a ``pmdaExt`` structure:

 ::